Music Friendly Community Program Marches Forward To Certify 20 Cities in 2020

 "As our focus is on safely and strategically reopening and revitalizing all aspects of the Lone Star State—work, school, entertainment, and culture—Texas is committed to working alongside industry leaders in Bandera to ensure they have the knowledge and tools they need,” said Governor Greg Abbott.
 “Music is a big part of the Texas brand, and I thank the Texas Music Office for helping communities like Bandera to succeed.”

-Additionally, Adams will certify Lubbock and Bastrop as the newest communities receiving the coveted designation by August's end; the MFC program will have certified 16 total communities by the end of August 2020, placing the program right on track to have (at least) 20 total cities certified into the business development program by the end of the year.
+Additionally, Adams will certify Lubbock and Bastrop as the newest communities receiving the coveted designation by the end of August; the MFC program will have certified 16 total communities by the end of August 2020, placing the program right on track to have (at least) 20 total cities certified into the business development program by the end of the year.